roomist/cityoforlando-permit/README.txt

 PLEASE LOOK AT THE BASH INSTALL TXT FILE you WILL need to install all of those for this to work.

-also im sure you all know how to initiate a react app... you will need to create a directory called client IN THE SRC directory... then initiate the react app in that client directory.
+also im sure you all know how to initiate a react app... !!IMPORTANT!! you will need to create a directory called client IN THE SRC directory !!IMPORTANT!! then initiate the react app in that client directory. //TO INIT -> "npx create-react-app . " (YES WITH THE DOT)

 ALL OF THE FILES I ADDED HAVE INSTRUCTIONS IN THE COMMIT MESSAGE.
 If you follow those and put all the files in the right spot everything should work and you guys can have a field day improving it all.
 FYI THE FILE PATH SHOULD LOOK LIKE

 -SRC